 Leanne Vogel: No, why would you?

-More on my chat with Kristina after this message from one of our podcast partners.
+More on my chat with Christina after this message from one of our podcast partners.

 Having options is good, but when it comes to digestive enzymes and probiotics it can get really, really confusing.
 CFU counts, strains, bromalain, plant-based, with gallbladder support, without.
 Seriously, how the heck are we supposed to know which product is best for our bodies?
 That’s why I love the new probiotic and gut health product finder from Now.
 I select my age, category, my health goals, and it recommends the probiotics that are right for me.
 Their tool tells me that Women’s Probiotic 20 Billion, a probiotic specific formulated using three clinically tested probiotic strains to support women’s health through every stage of life and Oral Bionic lozenges, a powerful strain that, when taken regularly, colonizes the mouth and throat and helps to maintain the natural defense system of the main entry point of the body is best for me.
 Personalized and reliable.